 (c) No reduction or decrease in security deposit shall be made without prior written authorization of the Chief.
 The Chief shall review each individual private certificate holder's annual report and the certificate holder's file no less frequently than annually to determine the extent to which a decrease in deposit, if any, may be authorized.

 (d) For good cause, the Chief may require the individual private self-insurer to post and maintain additional security deposit or adjust the required security deposit for a specific private self-insurer above the actuarially determined expected losses also commonly known as the actuarial central estimate, including incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), and Unallocated loss adjustment expense (ULAE) as set forth in Labor Code Sections 3701, 3701.7, and 3701.8.
-Good cause includes, but is not limited to, understated future liability of claims on the Self-Insurer's Annual Report; the lack of, or an inadequate or unacceptable, actuarial study or summary; a pattern of understated liabilities in claim files audited in an audit; failure to report all claims; poor administration of claims or payment of benefits due injured workers found in the audit results of the Office of Benefits Audits and Enforcement in the Division of Workers' Compensation or audits by the Office of Self-Insurance Plans; lack of an effective safety and health program as indicated by final citations issued by the Division of Occupational Safety and Health showing repeat or willful violation of safety and health regulations; impairment of financial condition of the self-insurer as determined by the Chief; failure to provide and maintain current and complete parental assumption and guarantees or board of director's resolutions; the result of evaluation of an application to self-insure; or to cover a period of unlawful self-insurance; or being required to post security deposit in whole or part pursuant to Section 3701.8 of the Labor Code and Article 3.1 (commencing with Section 15220) of this subchapter 2.
+Good cause includes, but is not limited to, understated future liability of claims on the Self-Insurer's Annual Report; the lack of, or an inadequate or unacceptable, actuarial study or summary; a pattern of understated liabilities in claim files audited in an audit; failure to report all claims; poor administration of claims or payment of benefits due injured workers found in the audit results of the Division of Workers' Compensation Audit Unit or audits by the Office of Self-Insurance Plans; lack of an effective safety and health program as indicated by final citations issued by the Division of Occupational Safety and Health showing repeat or willful violation of safety and health regulations; impairment of financial condition of the self-insurer as determined by the Chief; failure to provide and maintain current and complete parental assumption and guarantees or board of director's resolutions; the result of evaluation of an application to self-insure; or to cover a period of unlawful self-insurance; or being required to post a security deposit in whole or part pursuant to Section 3701.8 of the Labor Code and Article 3.1 (commencing with Section 15220) of this subchapter 2.

 (e) Whenever the Chief determines that a deposit increase is required, the Chief shall send written notice to the individual private self-insurer pursuant to Labor Code Section 3701(b) and (j).
 Notice of the amount of deposit due shall create a perfected security interest for the Self-Insurer's Security Fund.